kstenerud/concise-encoding/cte-specification.md

 | Marker/Reference                            | `&a_ref:"something"`, `#a_ref`          |
 | Comment                                     | `// A comment`                          |
 | Multiline Comment                           | `/* A comment */`                       |

+CTE is the text-based counterpart to [Concise Binary Encoding](cbe-specification.md).